-United Way of Pierce County’s Neighborhood Grants Program provides financial and technical support to resident or community-led groups for projects that help children and families in their neighborhood.
+United Way of Pierce County’s Neighborhood Grants provide financial and technical support to resident or community-led groups for projects that help children and families in their neighborhood.

 WHO SHOULD APPLY

 Any Pierce County community-led groups in the Buckley, Franklin Pierce, Key Peninsula or Orting neighborhoods are eligible to apply this year.
 Each group must include at least four volunteers.
 The following groups are encouraged to apply:

 We work from the heart to unite caring people to tackle our community’s toughest challenges.